mburkley/tms9900-gcc/README.md

 Compiler developers
 -------------------
-For users that want to add new features or bug fixes, the following steps apply.
+For users that want to add new features or bug fixes, modify files and build in the dev directory not the build directory.
-The steps to create new patch files are a bit manual for now.

 If you want to create a change request for the compiler or the binutils, create a new branch based on main and apply the patches using install.
 This will allow you to more
 easily track changes against the latest source code.
-You will also
-need a copy of the unmodified gcc/binutils source code to generate the patch.

-Get a copy of the relevant unmodified sources:

- * cd tms9900-gcc
- * git checkout gcc-4.4.0
- * mv build/gcc-4.4.0 build/gcc-orig
- * mv build/binutils-2.19.1 build/binutils-orig

-Create a new branch with full buildable sources:

- * git checkout -b my-branch
- * git rebase main
- * ./install.sh

 Once you have finished your changes, commit the changed files (not the entire source tree) and recreate the patch files from within the build directory: